 - Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minnesota.

-- Ninety-four percent of private landowners along the Sandpiper route have granted Enbridge easements for the Project, and a growing number of local elected officials, economic groups and farm bureaus have passed resolutions or signed letters supporting the Sandpiper Pipeline Project.
+- Ninety-five percent of private landowners along the Sandpiper route have granted Enbridge easements for the Project, and a growing number of local elected officials, economic groups and farm bureaus have passed resolutions or signed letters supporting the Sandpiper Pipeline Project.